 Noise is all around us.
 Our personal lives and careers are filled with noise.
 And, that noise takes us down the wrong path.
 That’s what noise does.
 Those closest to the noise become “blind” to it.
 Medicine is a great example of noise, and I will pick on my profession to make a point.
 Another name for noise is BS.
-And, those involved in medicine tend to hear the noise the least and don’t see through the BS.
+And, those involved in medicine tend to hear the noise the most and don’t see through the BS associated with it.

 The quote, Ninety percent of baseball is half mental has been attributed to Yogi Berra (though, what he actually said is, “ninety percent of baseball is mental – the other half is physical”).
 Well, ninety percent of medicine is half noise, and the other 10% is complete noise.
-So when you do the math you find that 55% of medicine is noise – not real or significant or out right wrong (unless you do Common Core math – then any answer you come up with might be right.
-Education is another profession filled with noise).
+So when you do the math you find that 55% of medicine is noise – not real or significant or out right wrong.

-That noise is found especially in the management of chronic disease.
+That noise of life in medicine is found especially in the management of chronic disease.
 Our management of acute illness and injuries is unsurpassed.
 But, our management of chronic disease is lacking.
 Medicine in the Unites States has defaulted to the insistence that every chronic condition be treated with drugs, that is, if you want to follow the so-called “standard of care”.

 And, as medicine is taken over by government bureaucrats, pharmaceutical companies, insurance companies, and large hospital corporations the noise is getting louder.
 The Affordable Care Act has little to do with improving care.
 It, too, is largely noise.
 It deals more with who pays the bills, how bills are paid, and protecting the interests of big business.
 The Act is far more complicated than it needs to be (intentionally so in my opinion).